Nose-to-Tail and Root-to-Tip: Re-Thinking Emulsions

 My first task in this journey was to set out the framework for investigations.
 The new investigative techniques that became clear to me this week will only be effective within the right philosophical framework.

-Develop a way to do rapid testing of various combinations or products in isolation.
+Develop a way to do rapid testing of various combinations of products in isolation.
 Test per certain pH, temperature, particle size, etc. Test and test and test some more.
 Remember to keep careful notes with photos.

 Find Solace in the wisdom of the old people.